cactuaroid/PrivateObjectExtensions/README.md

 - ```GetPrivate()``` is a wrapper of ```PrivateObject.GetFieldOrProperty()``` and ```PrivateType.GetStaticFieldOrProperty()```.
 - ```SetPrivate()``` is a wrapper of ```PrivateObject.SetFieldOrProperty()``` and ```PrivateType.SetStaticFieldOrProperty()```.

-See more samples in Sample project.
+See more samples in Test projects.

 Why PrivateObjectExtensions?
 ---